Design

 about the pooling algorithm.

 check the integrity of objects that are being pooled.
-Pooler
+Poolers

 because the handlers contain the logic to perform these operations for a particular